Last updated

 This South Coast weekend guide focuses on the region’s most accessible destinations – Kiama, Berry, and Gerringong – all within 2 hours of Sydney and perfect for 2-3 night getaways.
 This is the accessible South Coast – close enough for spontaneous weekends away from Sydney.

-This complete guide covers everything you need to plan the perfect South Coast weekend, from choosing the right town for your style to the best beaches, restaurants, and itineraries.
+This complete guide covers everything you need to plan the perfect South Coast weekend, from choosing the right town to the best beaches, restaurants, and itineraries.

-Next Escape is your guide to real places and real experiences across NSW — honest, practical travel advice based on genuine visits.
-The beaches we’ve swum at, the restaurants we’ve eaten at, the walks we’ve actually done.
+Next Escape is your guide to real places and real experiences, with honest, practical, independent travel advice based on first-hand visits: the beaches we’ve swum at, the restaurants we’ve eaten at, the walks we’ve actually done.
 This page may contain affiliate links; if you book or buy through them, Next Escape may earn a small commission at no extra cost to you.

 Is the South Coast worth visiting?

-Yes – the northern South Coast offers coastal scenery, quality dining, and diverse beach experiences just 1.5-2 hours from Sydney and under 3 hours from Canberra.
-From Kiama’s natural attractions and sophisticated restaurants to Berry’s country cafes and Gerringong’s family-friendly beaches, the accessible South Coast delivers variety within easy weekend distance.
+Yes – the northern South Coast offers coastal scenery, quality dining, and great beaches just 1.5-2 hours from Sydney and under 3 hours from Canberra.
+From Kiama’s blowhole, coastal walk and restaurants to Berry’s country cafes and Gerringong’s family-friendly beaches, the accessible South Coast delivers loads of variety within driving distance for a weekend trip.

 Why visit the South Coast?